 It's shaping up to be a deadly little Christmas.

-'Christmas books are normally romances so I enjoyed The Deaths of December for the anti Christmas twist.
-There is something about a killer on the loose when everyone is happy that racks up the tension.'
+'Christmas books are normally romances so I enjoyed The Deaths of December for the anti Christmas twist.'

-'The Deaths of December is the perfect festive read for those who like to be curled up in front of the fire with the lights down low ready to be thrilled and chilled in equal measure'
+'The perfect festive read for those who like to be curled up in front of the fire with the lights down low ready to be thrilled and chilled in equal measure'

 Susi Holliday grew up in East Lothian.
 A life-long fan of crime and horror, her short stories have been published in various places, and she was shortlisted for the inaugural CWA Margery Allingham competition.
 She is the author of three novels in the Banktoun trilogy, Black Wood, Willow Walk and The Damselfly.
 She is married and lives in London.